Having a grill at home is convenient because you can cook outside. But what about grilling in garage in inclement weather?

 Pellet grills produce a lot of smoke because they burn wood at high temperatures, which is what gives them their flavor profile.
-While it is safe to use a pellet smoker in your garage with the door open and with perfect ventilation, and a carbon monoxide detector, there are still some risks involved.
+While it is safe to use a pellet smoker in your garage with the door open with perfect ventilation, and a carbon monoxide detector, there are still some risks involved.
 For this reason, I don’t recommend using a pellet grill in the garage.

 I am a writer, editor, and publisher of Grillcuisines.com – an online blog dedicated to sharing grilling tips, accessories, and recipes to encourage more people to get outside and grill.